micom-dev/micom/README.rst

 `MICOM` allows you to construct a community model from a list on input COBRA models and manages exchange fluxes between individuals and individuals with the environment.
-It explicitly accounts for different abundances of individuals in the community and can thus incorporate data from 16S rRNA sequencing experiments.
-It allows optimization with a variety of algorithms modeling the trade-off between egoistic growth rate maximization and cooperative objectives.
+It explicitly accounts for different abundances of individuals in the community and can thus incorporate data from cytometry, amplicon sequencing, or metagenomic shotgun sequencing.
+It can identify a more relevant flux space by incorporating an ecological model for the trade-off between individual taxa growth and community-wide growth that shows good agreement with experimental data.

 Attribution
 -----------